 The American Academy of Pediatrics (AAP) concludes that the absence of guns from homes is the most reliable and effective measure to prevent suicide, homicide, and unintentional firearm-related injuries to children and adolescents.
 But if there are guns in the home, AAP notes that storing guns unloaded and locked, with ammunition kept in a separate place, can mitigate the risk of child firearm injury.
 Council on Injury, Violence, and Poison Prevention Executive Committee.
 Firearm-related injuries affecting the pediatric population.
 American Academy of Pediatrics.
 2012;130(5):e1416-e1423.

 Access to unsecured firearms contributes to gun violence among children and teens.
 Brayden’s tragic story is all too common.
 Every year, nearly 350 children under the age of 18 unintentionally shoot themselves or someone else.Everytown for Gun Safety. #NotAnAccident Index.
 2019.
 Everytown tracks unintentional shootings by children that result in death or injury.
 Everytown researchers continually review media reports to identify shootings in which a person age 17 or under unintentionally fires a gun and harms themselves or someone else.
 For each identified incident, the researchers review available public records and, when necessary, follow up with local law enforcement to ascertain details about the incident, including location, type of firearm, and method of storage.
 Analysis includes incidents that occurred between 2015 and 2018.
 For more information on unintentional shootings by children, see: everytownresearch.org/notanaccident.
 That’s roughly one unintentional shooting per day, and nearly 77 percent of these incidents take place inside a home.Everytown for Gun Safety. #NotAnAccident Index.
 2019.
 Analysis includes homes of the shooter, the victim, relatives’ homes, friends’ homes, and “other” homes.
-Another 590 children die by gun suicide each year,Centers for Disease Control and Prevention.
+Another 637 children die by gun suicide each year,Centers for Disease Control and Prevention.
 National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of most recent available data: 2013 to 2017.
+A yearly average was developed using five years of most recent available data: 2014 to 2018.
 Children defined as aged 0 to 17. most often using guns belonging to a family member.Johnson RM, Barber C, Azrael D, Clark DE, Hemenway D. Who are the owners of firearms used in adolescent suicides?
 Suicide and Life-Threatening Behavior.
 2010;40(6):609-611.
 Study defined children as under the age of 18.
 Over 80 percent of children who died by gun suicide used a gun belonging to a family member.
 Unsecured firearms also fuel gun violence outside the home.
-In incidents of gun violence on school grounds, 78 percent of shooters under the age of 18 obtained their guns from their own home, a relative’s home, or from friends.Everytown for Gun Safety.
-Keeping Our Schools Safe: A Plan to Stop Mass Shootings and End Gun Violence in American Schools. everytownresearch.org/reports/keeping-schools-safe.
-February 2019.
+In incidents of gun violence on school grounds, up to 80 percent of shooters under the age of 18 obtained their guns from their own home, a relative’s home, or from friends.Everytown for Gun Safety Support Fund.
+Keeping Our Schools Safe: A Plan for Preventing Mass Shootings and Ending All Gun Violence in American Schools. https://everytownresearch.org/school-safety-plan.
+February 2020.

 We are all safer when guns are stored unloaded, locked, and separate from ammunition.
 One study found that households that locked both firearms and ammunition were associated with a 78 percent lower risk of self-inflicted firearm injuries and an 85 percent lower risk of unintentional firearm injuries among children, compared to those that locked neither.Grossman DC, Mueller BA, Riedy C, et al. Gun storage practices and risk of youth suicide and unintentional firearm injuries.
 Journal of the American Medical Association.
 2005;293(6):707-714.
 Another study estimated that if half of households with children that contain at least one unlocked gun switched to locking all their guns, one-third of youth gun suicides and unintentional deaths could be prevented, saving an estimated 251 lives in a single year.Monuteaux MC, Azrael D, Miller M. Association of increased safe household firearm storage with firearm suicide and unintentional death among US youths.
 JAMA Pediatrics.
 2019;173(7):657-662.